 Big Queen Kim’s life was dedicated to the Black Masking Indian culture since the age of five with the Mandingo Warriors and Spirit of Fi Yi Yi.
 Her Uncle and Big Chief Harris’s voice radiated over the crowd as he and Big Queen Kim’s spirit lead us back to Solider’s Field as he shouted, “She was My Queen!” during the vigil on Wednesday, August 12th.
 It was a beautiful evening as hundreds of people packed the streets of Treme to honor our beloved Queen’s life.
 “She loved the culture,” says Big Chief Victor.
 “It looked like she was born to be a ‘cultural-ist’ be it Mardi Gras Indians or second-line clubs – uptown, downtown, she was there.”
 It was under Chief Harris’ supervision that Boutte learned to sew and soon created her own designs.

 My goodness, she gave me life!
-It was magical just being in her presence, plus she was so fun and outgoing.
-She was a pure joy!
-What I loved about Big Queen Kim was that she invited you into her world and culture of the Black Masking Indian, and she gave a magnificent performance.
+Just being in her presence was magical; she was so fun and outgoing.
+She was pure joy!
+What I loved about Big Queen Kim was that she invited you into her world and culture of the Black Masking Indian and gave a magnificent performance.
 She didn’t just leave you there in the streets following her around, but if she sensed that you wanted to know the culture, she fed it to you, and I ate.
 This year would have been my first year with her as she prepared for Mardi Gras Day 2021.
-I’m heartbroken, but at least I have that, she was willing to take me under her wing, teach me how to construct and sew an Indian suit.
+I’m heartbroken, but at least I have that.
+She was willing to take me under her wing, and teach me how to construct and sew an Indian suit.
 I was excited to learn more about my ancestors and our rich cultures and history from a Queen’s view.

-Big Queen Kim “Cutie” Boutte was a high spirited fun-loving, lively woman who was loved by many many people.
-I like so many others will miss her dearly, and even we do not have tomorrow with her, we are blessed to have been left with her priceless legacy.
-We can’t let Kim’s life as well as others who have been killed be in vain!
-As Big Chief said “We need peace!
+Big Queen Kim “Cutie” Boutte was a high-spirited, fun-loving, lively woman loved by many people.
+Like so many others, I will miss her dearly, and even though we do not have tomorrow with her, we are blessed to have been left with her priceless legacy.
+We can’t let Kim’s life and others killed be in vain!
+As Big Chief said, “We need peace!
 The killing must come to an end!”

 Photos from the Vigil for Queen Kim Boutte At